orchid00/nipype_arcana_workshop/README.md

 3. Replace the hash number ```20f109eba8e4``` after `http://` with `localhost` or your local IP (probably `192.168.99.100`) if you're on windows.
 4. Once Jupyter Notebook is open, click on the `program.ipynb` notebook, and you're good to go.

-And if you want to have **access to the output data created within the docker container**, add the command  `-v /path/to/your/output_folder:/output` before `monashbi/nipype_arcana_workshop`, where `/path/to/your/output_folder` should be a free folder on your system, such as `/User/your_account/Desktop/output`.
+And if you want to have **access to the output data created within the docker container**, add the command  `-v /path/to/your/output_folder:/output` before `monashbi/nipype_arcana_workshop`, where `/path/to/your/output_folder` should be a folder on your system, such as `/User/your_account/Documents/projectBanana/output`.

 ## Some useful Docker Commands